-Simply put, Functional Zero happens when more housing placements are available in the system than people sleeping rough in a city.
-In order to reach Functional Zero, the number of housing placements must be more than the number of people sleeping rough in a city for a minimum of three consecutive months.
+Simply put, Functional Zero happens when a community's average housing placement rate is more than the number of people sleeping rough.
+Housing placements are any outcome where someone is securely housed, for example long-term lease in public housing, community housing or private rental, home ownership.
+In order to reach Functional Zero, the number of housing placements made per month must be more than the number of people sleeping rough in a city for a minimum of three consecutive months.